Cheukting/polars_plugin_101/README.md

  ---

- ## First Polars expression plugin
+ ## Introduction: First Polars expression plugin

  Let's start by building a simple (but useful) expression.
 Imagine you would like to capitalise a series of names.
 In Python we have the build-in function to do so, but it is slow.
 We will try cresting something in Rust to do it.

  *Please note that this only work for ASCII characters, details please check [this discussion](https://stackoverflow.com/questions/38406793/why-is-capitalizing-the-first-letter-of-a-string-so-convoluted-in-rust)*

- ## Step 1: start a project with build settings
+ ### Step 1: start a project with build settings

  Use maturin to create a project: